aisiklar/aisiklar/README.md

 I am a software / web developer (front-end focused, full-stack), a career-changer and a lifetime learner.

-I am ambitious about software / web development and interested in Open Source, Web Performance and AI within Web Apps.
+I am ambitious about software / web development and interested in Open Source, Web Performance and combining AI and Web Development.

 In addition to software development, I love music and I play flute (amateurish).